In the Past, Hawaii Exported nearly 90% of the World's Pineapple!

-So aggressive was the plan for pineapple cultivation, that soon it became the number 1 industry in Hawaii.
+So aggressive was the plan for pineapple cultivation, that soon it became the number one industry in Hawaii.
 At one point, Hawaii produced more than 90% of the world’s pineapple.
 Wow!
 That sure is hard to believe!
 In Kapa’a, a large pineapple cannery used to stand at the Pono Kai resort, where pineapple was canned and shipped all over the world!

 In the process of canning pineapple, the crown and skin must be cut off.
 Any guess where they used to dispose of all those scraps?
 Well, it was decided that they would just dump it all that right into the ocean!
 Sounds like a great idea... right?
+Nope!
 It’s said that on some days, the air in Kapa’a town would be filled with the stench from all the rotten fruit washed up to shore.
 Ew…so gross!
 Luckily, we have laws against that kinda thing these days!